This vegan cornbread is seriously the BEST. It’s perfectly sweet, moist and tender and makes a perfect side. Ideal comfort food!

 - 1 tsp Baking Soda

-- Sift the all purpose flour into a mixing bowl and add the cornmeal, baking powder, baking soda and salt.
+- Add the yellow cornmeal to a mixing bowl and sift in the all purpose flour.
+Add the baking powder, baking soda and salt.

 - Add the apple cider vinegar to the soy milk and set aside.

 - Prepare your flax egg by mixing 1 Tbsp Ground Flaxseed Meal with 3 Tbsp Hot Water and allowing to sit for a minute.